 U.S. business leaders have been frustrated by Prime Minister Singh’s failure to advance proposed policy changes.
 U.S. companies continue to face obstacles in selling atomic fuel and technology to India because Singh’s government hasn’t passed legislation to shield suppliers of nuclear reactors from liability in the event of an accident.

 Liability protection is key to General Electric Co.
-(GE), based in Fairfield, Connecticut, and Cranberry Township, Pennsylvania- based Westinghouse Electric Co., which are interested in supplying India’s nuclear power projects.
+(GE:US), based in Fairfield, Connecticut, and Cranberry Township, Pennsylvania- based Westinghouse Electric Co., which are interested in supplying India’s nuclear power projects.

 Westinghouse, a unit of Toshiba Corp.
 (6502), today announced an agreement with the government-owned Nuclear Power Company of India Ltd. to work on preliminary licensing and site development for a power plant in the Indian state of Gujarat.